nus-cs2103-AY2425S1/ip/README.md

 - [ ] Managing deadlines (coming soon)
 - [ ] Reminders (coming soon)

 If you are a Java programmer, you can also use it to practice Java.
-Here's the main method:
+Here's the 'main' method:

 '''java
 public class Main {